moorepants/HumanControl/README.md

 The core function in this package is `generate_data.m`.
 The simplest method of using it is to supply it with a bicycle name and a speed.
-It will then find the appropriate gains for a stable model, compute all of the loop transfer functions and simulate a double lane change manuever.
+It will then find the appropriate gains for a stable model, compute all of the loop transfer functions and simulate a double lane change maneuver.
 The function outputs all of this data for easy plotting and analysis.

-Generate data for the Benchmark bicyle at 4.8 m/s.
+Generate data for the Benchmark bicycle at 4.8 m/s.

 ```matlab
 >> data = generate_data('Benchmark', 4.8);